daveansell/spectroscope/README.md

-# libcamera-apps
+# spectroscope - derived from libcamera-apps

-This is a small suite of libcamera-based apps that aim to copy the functionality of the existing "raspicam" apps.
+Software to be run on a raspberry pi to produce a spectrometer using a picam and a spectroscope.

 Build
 -----